Friday, August 28, 2020

 Reed Warbler

-I've seen Moustached Warbler before at the Clot, but not for a long time.
-Hopefully, they are now a resident bird for the Clot now the water level are higher, I'll be keeping a watch full eye to confirm it?
+I've seen Sedge Warbler before at the Clot, but not for a long time.
+Hopefully, they are now a recurring migrant for the Clot now the water level are higher, I'll be keeping a watch full eye to confirm it?

 Have a great day